Blogโ†’๐Ÿ’• Dating Tips

 Take your main photo at arm's length plus one step back.
 This creates the optimal 3.5-foot distance that maximizes facial recognition while showing enough context.

-The second photo is crucial because Bumble's data shows 67% of users who like the first photo will view the second, but only 34% continue to the third if the second photo disappoints.
-Full-body shots perform 23% better in the second position compared to any other position because they answer the natural question that arises after seeing an attractive headshot.
-However, the full-body photo must follow specific guidelines: taken from a slight upward angle, showing the subject from knees up, with a clean, uncluttered background.
-Photos that violate these criteria actually decrease overall profile performance by 28%.
+The second photo is crucial because viewers extend trust granted by the first photo only as far as the second photo confirms it.
+Full-body shots tend to work well in the second position because they answer the natural question that arises after seeing a tight headshot โ€” what does the person actually look like in space.
+The full-body photo should be taken from a slight upward angle, show the subject from knees up, with a clean, uncluttered background.
+Cluttered or cropped-at-the-waist shots tend to read as concealing.

 Research says